OVERVIEWOur Philosophy & Our Practice

 For learning in areas such as literacy and numeracy, pupils who have difficulty in responding to traditional teaching methods and workbooks may quite readily draft out an appeal for donations for the weekly session at the Oldham food bank, calculate and measure ingredients for a cookery activity or work out the costs of items required for their latest project.

-Staff carefully build trusting relationships with pupils, finding opportunities during carefully planned joint activities to enable pupils to have experiences of competence.
+Staff slowly build trusting relationships with pupils, finding opportunities during carefully planned joint activities to enable pupils to have experiences of competence.
 This increases pupils’ motivation to engage in learning and as a result, all pupils are now consistently achieving school attendance of 95%+.
-We have video footage that shows pupils’ progress in mastering some of the developmental milestones that lay the foundations for success in the adult world of social/emotional relationships, work and independence.

-This high level of staff input, delivered mainly 1:1, at is why, in the ‘standard offer’ that follows, we identify at least 66% of all provision for each individual pupil delivered 1:1 (or 2:2 if undertaking a shared activity).
+The high level of staff input, delivered mainly 1:1, at is why, in the ‘core offer’ that follows, we identify at least 66% of all provision for each individual pupil delivered 1:1 (or 2:2 if undertaking a shared activity).

-The following are features of our ‘standard offer’.
+The following are the features of our ‘core offer’.

 Each individual pupil will:

-- As a full-time pupil, attend school each day with school hours of 9.15am to 3pm.
+- As a full-time pupil, attend school each day with school hours of 9.15am to 2.15pm, Monday, Tuesday, Thursday and Friday and 10am to 3pm on Wednesdays.

 - Be provided with their personal timetable – tailored to their needs and interests.